 - A monitoring sheet of your daughter’s progress is sent home termly

-- Learning log reviews will take place termly and you will be invited to attend.
+- Reviews will take place termly and you will be invited to attend.

 - Annual reports are sent out at the end of an academic year